sous-chefs/visualstudio/README.md

 Installs VS updates from the corresponding VS update ISO that is publicly downloadable from Microsoft.
 Add this to your runlist to update all versions of VS in your installs attribute array.
 By default you must place the iso in the same folder as the main VS ISO since they all share the same source attribute.

 ## install_vsto
-Installs the Microsoft Office Developer Tools for VS2012.
+Installs the Microsoft Office Developer Tools for Visual Studio 2012.
 Add this to your runlist if you need Office development tools for Office plugin development.
 Other versions of VS are not currently supported and will log a Chef warning.

 ## LWRP